kratsg/weather-the-cta/README.rst

   @xset -dpms
   @xset s noblank
   @./startup.sh
+  @chromium-browser --incognito --kiosk 0.0.0.0:3000

 which looks like this for me right now.
+The log file when this runs on startup is located at ``/home/pi/.cache/lxsession/LXDE-pi/run.log``.